Water and sewerage acts, regulations and standards

 The Water Industry Act 2012 and its associated regulations provide a legislative framework to ensure that South Australian consumers have safe and reliable water and sewerage services and installations.
 The Act helps plan water supply and demand, and provides guidance for the water industry through:

 - informing technical standards for water and sewerage infrastructure, installations, and plumbing

 - performance monitoring of the water industry

 - other measures relevant to using and managing water.

-The Water Industry Regulations 2012 define licensing, technical and safety requirements for water industry entities.
+The Water Industry Regulations 2012 under the Water Industry Act 2012 further defines licensing, technical, and safety requirements, for water industry entities.
 The regulations also address the protection and use of water and sewerage infrastructure and equipment, and water conservation measures.